ansible/ansible/docs/docsite/rst/dev_guide/developing_inventory.rst

 If you used the Cacheable base class and have extended the inventory plugin documentation with the inventory_cache documentation fragment you have caching at your disposal.

-Now you can load the cache plugin specified by the user to read from and update the cache.
+Next, load the cache plugin specified by the user to read from and update the cache.
 If your inventory plugin uses YAML based configuration files and the ``_read_config_data`` method, the cache plugin is loaded within that method.
-Accordingly, you can skip this first step.
-Otherwise, for plugins that don't use ``_read_config_data``, the cache will need to be loaded with ``load_cache_plugin``.
+If your inventory plugin does not use ``_read_config_data``, you must load the cache explicitly with ``load_cache_plugin``.

 .. code-block:: python